 The limitations on reaching out from a wheelchair indicated in the following diagrams have been calculated based on a representative sample of wheelchair users:

-- Only the arms should be extended beyond the seat of the wheelchair. (figure 2).

-- In any case the body and head shouldn't remain without the boundaries of the seat. (figure 3).
+- Only the arms should be extended beyond the seat of the wheelchair. (figure 2). - The body and head should remain within the boundaries of the seat. (figure 3).

 I.I.I Leaning forward